JiaoLab2021/SynDiv/README.md

 Please note that the chromosome names in the query genome must match those in the reference genome.

+Sample names and file paths should not contain special characters, especially `_` or `-`.

 ```shell
 # configuration file
 sample1 sample1.fa sample1.aligns sample1.syri.out